Excellent service and a welcome by Makalu Adventure

 After the breakfast at our beautiful campsite, we will start cycling until the lunchtime in Syburbesi where a pickup vehicle will be waiting for us to transfer back to Kathmandu

-Included: H/B/L/D
+Included: H/B/L

-Overnight at Hotel Thamel Eco Resort (Kathmandu)
+Overnight at Thamel Eco Resort (Kathmandu)

 Day 23: Fly back to home from Kathmandu